FrogDNA/Rack-Modules/README.md

 # FrogDNA Mitosis

-A VCV Rack sequencer module that revolve around James Conway's "Game of Life".
+A VCV Rack sequencer module that plays with James Conway's "Game of Life".

 Manual to be found in the manual/ folder